One of the many arguments for maintaining a strong maritime presence is energy security, particularly fossil fuels, oil and gas.

-The Conservative party, to their credit, have highlighted the issue a number of time, even though they indulged in a spot of scaremongering.
+The Conservative party, to their credit, have highlighted the issue a number of times, even though they indulged in a spot of scaremongering.
 In October 2009 the Shadow Energy Minister, Greg Clark MP, delivered a speech on the issue titled Keeping Britain’s Lights on.
 For maximum showbiz effect, it started with the lights off and raised the spectre of rolling blackouts.
 There was also a strong inference that we were at the mercy of the Kremlin, all they had to do was turn off the taps and old ladies in bobble hats would be dropping like flies.

 Earlier this year, in the grip of an extremely cold winter, several large industrial users faced restrictions in supply as domestic users were prioritised.
 These large users had signed up for interruptible tariffs in return for discount pricing so could not really complain, you pays your money and you take your chances.
-This however, did not stop the bandwagon jumpers (i.e. press and opposition politicians) seizing upon the issue, evoking the famous phrase ‘keeping the lights on’ yet again.
+This, however, did not stop the bandwagon jumpers (i.e. press and opposition politicians) seizing upon the issue, evoking the famous phrase ‘keeping the lights on yet again.

-The Conservative Party’s pre election strategy paper, A Resilient Nation, devoted a paragraph to the issue of energy security, stating;
+The Conservative Party’s pre-election strategy paper, A Resilient Nation, devoted a paragraph to the issue of energy security, stating;

 The danger that the country now faces of a real risk of the lights going out – inadequate power to keep the economy going – was entirely predictable even before Tony Blair spoke and yet his government did virtually nothing.
 Taken together, the lack of resilience in the UK’s stretched power generation, strained energy transmission, insecurity of energy supply and lack of emergency storage is nothing short of alarming.
 Forming a coherent energy policy, joining domestic with overseas factors, security with long term climate change goals and private sector investment with government policies on resilience of systems will be an urgent Conservative priority on entering office and is an example of an approach that can be applied to other essential sectors